airalcorn2/Deep-Semantic-Similarity-Model/README.md

 ## Additional References
 1. http://research.microsoft.com/pubs/238873/wsdm2015.v3.pdf - slides giving a high level overview of the DSSM and how it can be used for information retrieval.
-2. http://research.microsoft.com/en-us/projects/dssm/ - Microsoft Research's summary of DSSM (includes many more references).
+2. http://research.microsoft.com/en-us/projects/dssm/ - Microsoft Research's summary of the DSSM (includes many more references).